jhdoak/Simon/README.md

 #### Future Development:

+* Rewrite javascript code with jQuery.
 * Give player the ability to choose between "Easy", "Medium", and "Hard" difficulties.
   - This will affect the speed at which the player is given the pattern.
+  - An alternative to this would be to implement an increase in speed at different points during the sequence rather than giving difficulty choices to the player.
+For example, sequence playback could start at a standard rate and increase each time the sequence hits a multiple of 5.
 * Store and display the player's longest successful sequence through browser refreshes and resets.
 * Add the ability to play with corresponding keyboard keys rather than clicking.
   - Possible key bindings: